 When the paints had dried thoroughly, more colour was applied to fill the areas not covered by paint.
 With this example a ‘wash’ of orange and 50% water was brushed across the entire scarf, including the areas that were already painted.

-The silk paints are fixed permanently on the fabric when ironed with a hot iron.
-Place the silk between two cotton t-towels and iron on the hottest setting for 5-10 minutes.
-The scarf can now withstand gentle washing without causing the colours to run.
+The silk paints were fixed permanently on the fabric by ironing with a hot iron.
+It is best to place the silk between two cotton t-towels and iron on the hottest setting for 5-10 minutes.
+The scarf will withstand gentle washing without causing the colours to run.